mpawlak2/moviesapi/readme.md

 ## Required Python modules (and their purposes)

-1. django - as a main framework
+1. `django` - as a main Web framework in this project
-2. django-rest-framework - to handle API endpoints and serialize objects
+2. `django-rest-framework` - to handle API endpoints and serialize objects
-3. python-dotenv - to load `.env` settings for the app
+3. `python-dotenv` - to load `.env` settings for the app
-4. requests - to communicate with external API
+4. `requests` - to communicate with external API
-5. psycopg2 - to handle `postgreSQL` database
+5. `psycopg2` - to handle `postgreSQL` database

 ## Setting up database

 > Why postgreSQL in the first place?
 >
-> There are some functions used that wouldn't work in SQLite database shipped with Python.
+> There are some Django ORM's functions used in this application that wouldn't work in SQLite database supplied with Python.

 ### **I have Docker installed on my machine**